Tampa Bay Rays: 1998–2005: The Devil Rays and early struggles

 Lou Piniella, a Tampa native who had previously led the Reds to a World Series, replaced McRae as manager for the 2003 season, winning 63 games.
 The next year, Piniella's Devil Rays finished with a 70–91 record, just above the Toronto Blue Jays to claim in 4th in the American League East—the first time in franchise history the team was out of last place.
-Crawford established himself as a breakout star, leading the American League in triples (19) and, for the second year in a row, stolen bases (59).
+Despite this the team still had very little fan support thanks to poor ownership in the past, something the team still struggles with today.
+Carl Crawford established himself as a breakout star, leading the American League in triples (19) and, for the second year in a row, stolen bases (59).
 In the 2005 season, Crawford's production at the plate was matched by newcomers Jorge Cantú and Jonny Gomes, though the team was let down by its pitching staff (despite the arrival of Scott Kazmir) and finished 67–95.

 Tensions between the owners and management came to a head after the dismal 2005 season.
 Piniella became frustrated with the ownership group's lack of commitment to the team, stating that they were "not interested about the present" but "about the future."
 He took issue not only with Naimoli (whose repeated promises of payroll increases had not been met), but with a new group of investors led by Stuart Sternberg.
 After the 2005 season, Sternberg purchased a controlling interest in the team and released Piniella, buying out the last year of his contract for $2.2 million.